davidpm-19/ReputationCheck_GPT/README.md

 - **File Analysis**: Analyze File by checking hash reputation, if filename has been reported on known attacks or code analyzer if the uploaded file contains non compiled code

 ## Unlikely or Future Feature Ideas
-- **Deepfake Analysis**: Voice, Pictures or Videos deepfakes are a rising menace in our world and most of the countermeasures we have for them are human-based, and we know how any human detection tends to be bypassed with time.
+- **Deepfake Analysis**: Voice, Pictures or Videos deepfakes are a rising menace in our world and most of the countermeasures or detections for it are human-based.
-- **Community**: Knowing what other scans report as malicious may be beneficial, sharing knowledge may be benefficial for all users
+- **Community**: Knowing what other scans report as malicious may be beneficial for all of us.
-- **Tool Communication**: As a cybersec tool RepCheck sill have an API to be called from a range of tools like Siems, XDR, EDR, Soars ...
+- **Tool Communication**: As a cybersec tool RepCheck should implement an API to be called from a range of tools to gather the information